 Central Loop Hotel –111 West Adams Street 312-601-3525

-Central Loop might look like it has some age on it, but it is still well maintained with clean accommodations and a gregarious staff.
+Central Loop has some wear and tear, but it is still well maintained with clean accommodations and a gregarious staff.
 Located in the middle of the loop, it offers multiple options for transportation.
 While it lacks a trendy feel, it is perfect for the “no-frills” traveler who seeks simplicity.
-Complimentary Wi-Fi is also included and a British-American Pub and Restaurant called Elephant & Castle resides on the ground floor.
+Complimentary Wi-Fi is included and a British-American Pub called Elephant & Castle resides on the ground floor.
 Room service is also offered.
 They also have self-serve chilled water bottle service, perfect for on the go guests who want to work out in the hotel’s fitness center.
 On the night of my stay, I returned to my room, only to hear a rowdy party in the room beside me.
 I promptly called the front desk and within moments, the party was silenced.
 The remainder of my stay was quite enjoyable and the front desk graciously held my luggage until I picked it up later in the day.
 Coffee and tea seekers can rest in the fact that both are available in the room via Keurig cups, but for those who worship at the shrine of Starbucks, one exists next door to the hotel.
-There is also a 7-11 across the street in case you wake up at 3 AM craving bad coffee and frosted cherry Pop-tarts.
+There is also a 7-11 across the street just in case you wake up at 3 AM, craving bad coffee and frosted cherry Pop-tarts.
 Room rates are extremely affordable and although it lacks the bells and whistles of other high roller properties, Central Loop is a terrific value with an equally valuable location.

 Hotel Cass, A Holiday Inn Express 640 North Wabash Avenue 312-787-4030

-One normally wouldn’t associate Holiday Inn with “boutique hotel”, but here, a boudoir for the budget minded awaits.
-Modest size rooms with comfortable surroundings welcome you, even if the lime colored headboards reek of garishness.
+One normally wouldn’t think of Holiday Inn as a boutique hotel but here, a boudoir for the budget minded awaits.
+Modest size rooms with comfortable surroundings welcome you- even if the lime colored headboards reek of garishness.
 This won’t deter you from a good night’s rest.
 The hotel was one of the last to be redeveloped along this stretch of North Wabash Avenue and they’ve kept the integrity of the building, originally built in 1927.
 This new property was renovated in 2006.
-Adding to the ambience are vintage photographs of both pre-renovated hotel pictures and photos from sixties fashion magazines.
+Adding to the ambiance are vintage photographs of both pre-renovated hotel pictures and photos from sixties fashion magazines.
 Cleanliness abounds in this building that houses 170 plus guests rooms.
-Other perks include complimentary Wi-Fi, hot breakfast, 24 hour coffee service in the lobby, a fitness center, and a daily newspaper.
+Other perks include complimentary Wi-Fi, hot breakfast, 24-hour coffee service in the lobby, a fitness center, and a daily newspaper.
 The location is in the heart of shopper’s paradise, as it is steps away from the well-known “Magnificent Mile.”
-With 460 stores to choose from and over 275 restaurants across a 13 block stretch, it’s safe to say that if you don’t find something of interest, nothing probably pleases you.
-It’s also a short walk to the Navy Pier where you can stroll along Lake Michigan and take in the glorious views.
-Did I mention that Trader Joe’s is across the street?
-Public Transit is also readily available.
+With 460 stores to choose from and over 275 restaurants across a 13 block stretch, it’s safe to suggest that if you don’t find something of interest, you’re too hard to please.
+It’s a short walk to the Navy Pier where you can stroll along Lake Michigan and take in beautiful views.
+Public transit is readily available.
 For the price, location, and quality, Hotel Cass is a steal.

 Emerald Loop- 216 North Wabash Avenue 312-263-0200

 With general manager Conor O’Keefe at the helm, you can rest assured that a superior experience will unfold at this Irish Pub and Restaurant.
 Housed in a former Jeweler’s building, this sprawling space, once a Chinese restaurant, is perfect for intimate parties of two or for an entire crowd.
 The carrot-ginger soup was a pleasing start to my exceptional lunch which consisted of Shepherd’s Pie (ground beef, vegetables, and mashed potatoes) and Buffalo Bird Mac and Cheese (buffalo chicken with creamy baked mac and white cheddar cheese with bleu cheese crumbled atop).
 Both were served piping hot and the portions were generous.
 For more traditional UK fare, corned beef, smoked brisket, bangers and mash and more are included on the menu.
 Calorie counters can enjoy a variety of wraps and salads.
-Emerald Loop also offers an an extensive beer and wine list.
+Emerald Loop also offers an extensive beer and wine list.
 O’Keefe and his staff were as warm as the restaurants’ interior which is decked with beautiful oak and stained glass.
-Plus, they won’t rush you so you’ll have plenty of time to savor your meal and catch a ball game on one of their many screens.
-It’s also in close proximity to numerous hotels, including the Renaissance.
+Plus, they won’t rush you so you’ll have plenty of time to savor your meal and catch a ball game on one of their many screens,

 Wow Bao was quite a find during my trip to Chicago.
 This mini, local chain has 6 locations, including one at O’Hare International and at baseball stadiums and Universities around the country.
 The popular spots, owned by Lettuce Entertain You Enterprises defy the notion that chain restaurants serve mediocre, cookie-cutter food.
 Their primary items are—no shocker- Bao, which are steamed, slightly sweet, bread-like buns of Chinese origin.
 They may be stuffed with meat, vegetables, or sugary delights (like Wow Bao’s heavenly coconut custard!).
 Savory buns are also available on their innovative, made to order touch screen menus, so even during a busy lunch rush, they will keep your wait at a minimum.
 (New Yorkers and Chicagoans both agree that standing in line for anything is a drag!)
 The hoisin glazed pork belly was stuffed with generous cuts of meat and topped with their own sriracha mayonnaise.
 Chicken summer rolls were loaded with fresh ingredients and accompanied by a tasty peanut sauce.
 Chicken potstickers were cooked to absolute perfection;a crispy coating on the bottom and a chewy, but not mushy top.
 They also didn’t skimp on the filling.
 The only minor disappointment was their homemade ginger ale.
 Made with fresh cut ginger, it had plenty of zing but the sugar overwhelmed the fragrant spice.
 Prices are incredibly reasonable and with the option of choosing individual items, you can eat as much or as little as you’d like and not have to worry about keeping the rent paid.
 More substantial dishes, like rice and noodle bowls will satisfy those with a heartier appetite.
 Seating options are simple and trendy, and they also offer take-out and delivery, If you stop by their location on State and Lake, located in the theater district, be sure to say hello to Brandon, one of the branch supervisors.
 Between his friendly, native Michigan hospitality and the quality of the food, you’ll be a Wow Bao Believer!
 “Lettuce” hope they consider opening some branches throughout New York City.
 This way, we won’t have to schlep to Lower Manhattan or Flushing for well made, inexpensive, on-the go Chinese delicacies.